-Funding opportunities are limited at Harvard Kennedy School (HKS), which is why we strongly encourage you to research possible funding resources offered by:
+Funding opportunities are limited at Harvard Kennedy School.
+We strongly encourage you to research possible funding resources offered by:

 - Your former employers

 - Your previous school, college, or university

 - Nongovernmental organizations

 Our database includes information on internal and external funding resource opportunities.

 HKS awards competitive fellowships and scholarships based on merit, as determined by our Admissions Committee.
 Additional institutional funding is restricted to specific criteria such as students’ area of study, citizenship, or region.